xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 enforcement shall deal with the possibility of checking values in only one "direction".

-5.1.4 Type Conversions
+5.1.4 Type Assignment and Conversions
-Rules need to be established for the combined of ranged and unranged type values.
+Rules must be established for the combination of ranged and unranged type values.
+The OAL parser must be extended to correctly assign types when ranges are involved.
 The following scenarios need clear rules:

-[CDS - pick up here]
+- ranged value combined through binary operation with literal value
-- immediate data does not change the type (range constraint)
+- combining two ranged values
-- adding ranged types results in ???
+- mixing ranged integers with ranged reals

 #### 5.2 Analyze and document enforcement in model compilers.